MicrosoftDocs/azure-docs/articles/iot-hub/quickstart-send-telemetry-python.md

 ### To avoid the import iothub_client error
 The current version of the Azure IoT SDK for Python is a wrapper over [our C SDK](https://github.com/azure/azure-iot-sdk-c).
 It is generated using the [Boost](https://www.boost.org/) library.
 Because of that, it comes with several significant limitations.
 See more details [here](https://github.com/Azure/azure-iot-sdk-python#important-installation-notes---dealing-with-importerror-issues)

-1. Check you have the right version of [Python](https://github.com/Azure/azure-iot-sdk-python#important-installation-notes---dealing-with-importerror-issues).
+1. Check that you have the right version of [Python](https://github.com/Azure/azure-iot-sdk-python#important-installation-notes---dealing-with-importerror-issues).
 Be aware that only certain versions works fine for this sample.
-2. Check you have the right version of C++ runtime  [Microsoft Visual C++ Redistributable for Visual Studio 2019](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
+2. Check that you have the right version of C++ runtime  [Microsoft Visual C++ Redistributable for Visual Studio 2019](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
 (We recommend the latest).
 3. Verify that you have installed the iothub client: `pip install azure-iothub-device-client`.

 ## Read the telemetry from your hub